waveform80/dotfiles/README.md

 else like Kubuntu, Arch, Gentoo, Mac OS X, whatever you'll definitely need to tweak stuff (yet another reason not to go cloning wholesale!).

+## License

+I disclaim any copyright for stuff in here: it's public domain.